coreinfrastructure/best-practices-badge/background.md

 > for new/limited contributors.)

 4. "Welcome competition."
-The authors were surprised, but noted that &#8220;competition seems to favor success&#8221;.
-Personally, I do not find this surprising at all.
+The authors were surprised, but noted that &#8220;competition seems to favor success.&#8221;
+    Personally, I do not find this
+    surprising at all.
 Competition often encourages others to do better;
     we have an entire economic system based on that premise.

-5. Consider accepting offers of financing or paid developers (they can greatly increase success rates).
+5. Consider accepting offers to finance or pay developers (they can greatly increase success rates).
 This one, in particular, should surprise no one; if you want to increase success, pay someone to do it.